0xStr0k1rch/trashPanda/README.md

 **Usage**

-The tool was written to be used in conjunction with PingCastle and the -shares switch.
-PingCastle then outputs a file with all the shares. you can ofcourse use your own list however it should look like this.
+This tool was written to be used in conjunction with PingCastle and the -shares switch.
+But any other AD share enumeration work fine aswell.
+The structure of the shares file is supposed to look like the example below.

 ```
 \\dc.contoso.local\share1